• Skip to main content

 • more pork recipes to try

-• recipe
+• Recipe

-why you'll love this pork stew recipe
+why you'll love this recipe for stewed pork

 • Ready in an hour ~ Pork tenderloin is lean, tender and cooks quickly.
 The result is a speedy stew recipe.
 Most stews take 2-3 hours to cook as they use less tender cuts of pork.
 This type of meat has tough connective tissue requiring a longer cooking time to tenderize the pork.